Standards Based Learning

 different curricula may go about reaching the standards in different ways.

 For example, returning to the 1+1=2 example, one scripted curriculum may say to write 1+1=2 on a chalkboard while another instructs teachers to have all children draw one circle and then draw a second circle.
 While different curricula may indeed offer some creative or innovative ways of teaching standards, the decision for an educational establishment to adopt one specific, scripted curriculum can often leave lessons rigid and repetitive and lock teachers into ways of teaching that may not be accessible to or helpful for all children in their classes.
-For this reason, New Frontiers proudly breaks free from scripted curricula and allows teachers and students to achieve academic standards through a vast variety of child-led and standards based learning experiences.
+For this reason, New Frontiers proudly breaks free from scripted curricula and allows teachers and students to achieve academic standards through a vast variety of child-led and standards based learning experiences, many of which are either outdoors or involve natural materials.